AlienMajik/SnoopR/README.md

 The SnoopR script uses the haversine formula to calculate the distance between two GPS coordinates in miles.
 By default, the script is set to detect devices (snoopers) that move more than 0.05 miles (approximately 80 meters).
 If you wish to increase or decrease this radius to change the sensitivity of the detection, follow these steps:

+  The easiest way to change the threshold is with this command or you can manually change the script:

+    python3 SnoopR.py --db-path Kismet-YYYYMMDD-HH-MM-SS.kismet --movement-threshold 0.01 --output-map Custom_SnoopR_Map.html

   Locate the detect_snoopers Function: In the SnoopR.py script, find the function definition for detect_snoopers.
 It will look like this: